Skip links

 Chicken Stir-Fry is the kind of meal I start when the house is quiet and I need dinner to come together without a fuss.
 I have made this on nights when the fridge looked bare and everyone was still hungry.

-Chef Thomas leans on recipes like this because they use simple food and steady heat, the same comfort you get from a slow meal like this pot roast in a slow cooker Pot Roast in a Slow Cooker.
+Chef Thomas leans on recipes like this because they use simple food and steady heat, much like the bright and easy flavors in this 30-Minute Lemon Chicken.
 It brings good flavor, balance, and warmth to the table without turning cooking into work.

 Vertical photo of Chicken Stir-Fry with broccoli, bell peppers, carrots, and sliced chicken over rice